dortania/OpenCore-Install-Guide/extras/big-sur/bigsur.md

 Not much hardware has been dropped, though the few that have:

 * Ivy Bridge CPUs.
-  * Officially, many have been able to boot with ease.
+  * Unofficially, many have been able to boot with ease.
 * Ivy Bridge iGPUs.
   * HD 4000 and HD 2500.
 * BCM94331CD based Wifi cards.
   * See [Wireless Buyers guide](https://dortania.github.io/Wireless-Buyers-Guide/) for potential cards to upgrade to.

-Also note that AMD OSX has not yet updated their patches, so AMD CPU users will need to wait some time.
+Also note that AMD OSX has updated their patches, but they are experimental and unsupported and you will not obtain support for them.

 ### Up-to-date kexts, bootloader and config.plist:

-Ensure you've updated to the latest builds(not releases) of OpenCore and all your kexts, as to avoid any odd incompatibility issues.
-You can find the latest builds of kexts and OpenCore here: [Kext Repo](http://kexts.goldfish64.com/) and [Driver Repo](http://drivers.goldfish64.com/)
+Ensure you've updated to the latest builds (not releases) of OpenCore and all your kexts, as to avoid any odd incompatibility issues.
+You can find the latest builds of kexts and OpenCore here: [Kext Repo](http://kexts.goldfish64.com/) and [Driver Repo (contains OpenCore builds too)](http://drivers.goldfish64.com/).

 You will also need to ensure you have a few NVRAM variables set:

-* **NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82**:
+* **`NVRAM` -> `Add` -> `7C436110-AB2A-4BBB-A880-FE41995C9F82`**:
-  * boot-args:
+  * `boot-args`:
     * `-lilubetaall` (Enables Lilu and plugins on beta macOS versions)
     * `vsmcgen=1` (works around VirtualSMC not properly working in Big Sur)
     * `-disablegfxfirmware` (Works around WhateverGreen failing, **iGPUs only**)
-  * booter-fileset-kernel
+  * `booter-fileset-kernel`
     *  Set to `00`
-    * Enables prelinked kernel in the installed OS, you **need** this to inject kexts
+    * Enables prelinkedkernel in the installed OS, you **need** this to inject kexts
-  * booter-fileset-basesystem
+  * `booter-fileset-basesystem`
     *  Set to `00`
-    *  Attempts to enable the prelinked kernel in the installer(unfortunately fails for majority)
+    *  Attempts to enable the prelinkedkernel in the bootable installer (unfortunately, still doesn't help for many)

 See below image as an example: